troop834/sanramonscouts.org/content/recruiting-events/index.md

 If you would like to come to one of the above meetings, please bring this completed [permission slip](Troop834_Fall2021_RecruitingEvents_PermissionSlip.pdf) with you.

+## Parents

+Please note that a parent must stay with a potential scout when you come to check out one of our meetings or recruiting events.
+Once you are officially a member of the troop, your parents can drop you off and pick you up without staying for the whole event.

 ## Location and Directions